 The principal tool for atmospheric prediction is the numerical weather prediction (NWP) model.
-The accuracy of the NWP model depends on the discrete representation of the continuous equations believed to be governing atmospheric motion, the representation of unresolved small-scale motions (e.g., boundary-layer turbulence and cloud microphysics) that have important effects on the resolved larger-scale motion, and the data-ingest systems used for model initialization and forecast verification.
-Thus to advance the science of atmospheric prediction, MMM has endeavored to produce the most accurate and computationally efficient numerical models, more effective systems of data assimilation, and better representations of processes not currently resolved in present-day NWP models.
-The result of our efforts, with extensive external contributions, is the WRF model, now serving a global community.
+An NWP model’s accuracy depends on clear representation of the equations controlling atmospheric motion, the unresolved small-scale motions (e.g., boundary-layer turbulence and cloud microphysics) that effect resolved larger-scale motion, and the data-ingest systems used for model initialization and forecast verification.